 I used my 2D piping tip to cut out fairly large circles of fondant.
 It is also great for making star-like embellishments in the fondant.
 For smaller round buttons, I used my piping tip 12.
 A fork will give a nice ridged pattern in your fondant–be creative with your patterns!

-Then, my favorite part—piping on the buttercream “thread”.
-I used a piping tip 2 and gradually threaded buttons all over the cake.
+Finally, my favorite part—piping on the buttercream “thread”.
+After arranging the buttons into the tree shape that I wanted, I used a piping tip 2 and gradually threaded my buttons with buttercream.
 This small step really pulls everything together.

 That’s all there is to it!
 Here’s our cute little tree!

 I just love the cheerful, homemade feel of this cake design.
 So simple and fun.
 We hope that you enjoy this design as much as we have!